-Are you planning a kitchen remodel?
+Are you a home owner planning a kitchen remodel?
 Or a bathroom remodel?
 You’ll need some help getting your project started.
 But did you know that you don’t always need a general contractor for your project?
 Yes, it’s true!
 If your project is small and simple (small and simple means your project does not require a building permit) you won’t need to hire a general contractor.

 This article is meant for homeowners who need help finding a licensed contractor in California, it is not intended as legal advice for licensed contractors or those seeking to be licensed.
 Any specific licensing questions should be referred to your local contractor licensing authority.
 If you are a contractor or are pursuing a license, do not submit any questions as we will not answer them.

 There are so many misconceptions about general contractors on the internet, so we’ve written this article to help you learn what general contractors can do for you and your home remodel project.
 You’ll also learn when you actually need a general contractor, how to find a reputable general contractor near you, and how to check if your contractor is licensed in California.
 These tips will help you find a trustworthy and reputable general contractor near you.